OctopusDeploy/docs/docs/administration/authentication-providers/troubleshooting-active-directory-integration.md

 - Run as a different user not working

-Octopus integrates with Active Directory to authenticate users as well as authorize what actions they can perform. Â Our [Active Directory authentication](/docs/home/administration/authentication-providers/active-directory-authentication.md)Â page provides more information on how to set up Octopus to work with Active Directory as well as some details on how it's technically implemented. Â Essentially, Octopus interacts with active directory in two ways:
+Octopus integrates with Active Directory to authenticate users as well as authorize what actions they can perform.
+Our [Active Directory authentication](/docs/home/administration/authentication-providers/active-directory-authentication.md) page provides more information on how to set up Octopus to work with Active Directory as well as some details on how it's technically implemented.
+Essentially, Octopus interacts with active directory in two ways:

-1. First, we authenticate a users's credentials are validÂ by invoking theÂ Windows APIÂ `LogonUser()`Â function.
+1. First, we authenticate a users's credentials are valid by invoking the Windows API `LogonUser()` function.
-2. If that is successful, Octopus will then query Active Directory for information about the user. Â In this second interaction, we retrieve the groups a user is a member of and use that to determine what teams they belong to etc.
+2. If that is successful, Octopus will then query Active Directory for information about the user.
+In this second interaction, we retrieve the groups a user is a member of and use that to determine what teams they belong to etc.

 :::hint